Different Types of Clustering Algorithm

 The clustering Algorithms are of many types.
 The following overview will only list the most prominent examples of clustering algorithms, as there are possibly over 100 published clustering algorithms.
 Not all provide models for their clusters and can thus not easily be categorized.

 It is a clustering model in which we will fit the data on the probability that how it may belong to the same distribution.
 The grouping done may be normal or gaussian.
 Gaussian distribution is more prominent where we have a fixed number of distributions and all the upcoming data is fitted into it such that the distribution of data may get maximized.
-This result in grouping which is shown in the figure:-
+This result in grouping is shown in the figure:

 This model works well on synthetic data and diversely sized clusters.
 But this model may have problems if the constraints are not used to limit the model’s complexity.
 Furthermore, Distribution-based clustering produces clusters that assume concisely defined mathematical models underlying the data, a rather strong assumption for some data distributions.